Métabief

 Métabief ([metabje]) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 The commune lies 14 km northeast of Mouthe close to the Swiss border near Jougne.

-Population
+hi

 Tourism

 Métabief is known for its winter sports, but it is also a center for tourism in the summer with hiking, mountain biking, hang gliding, mountain climbing, and spelunking.
 It is one of the six communes that operate the Métabief-Mont-d'Or ski resort.